Support.com

-Support.com, Inc. is a technical support company for businesses and consumers.
-It was headquartered in Wilmington, Delaware with an administrative office in Sunnyvale, California.
-The company's services are performed on Windows, macOS, iOS, and Android, supporting connected and smart devices.
-These services are performed by the company's remote, full-time workforce based mainly in the U.S.
+Support.com is a technical support service for businesses and consumers offered by RealDefense LLC.
+As Support.com, Inc., it was headquartered in Wilmington, Delaware with an administrative office in Sunnyvale, California.
+The services are performed on Windows, macOS, iOS, and Android, supporting connected and smart devices.
+These services are performed by a remote, full-time workforce based mainly in the U.S.

 Support.com also owns RightHand IT, headquartered in Louisville, Colorado, which provides managed IT services for small businesses.

 History

 In September 1997, Mark Pincus, Scott Dale, and Cadir Lee launched Replicase Inc., a software company in Redwood City, California.
 SoftBank invested $2.5 million in the company.

 In October 1998, Replicase was renamed Tioga Systems, Inc., coinciding with the relocation of the corporate headquarters to Palo Alto, California.
 The company's focus moved to self-healing software, the idea that Windows applications could automatically fix any problems they encountered.

 In August 1999, Radha Basu, coming from Hewlett-Packard, was appointed president and CEO, with Pincus moving to chairman.

 In December 1999, the company changed its corporate name to Support.com, then headquartered in Redwood City.
 Its focus shifted to providing support software for enterprise companies.

 The company went public with an IPO on July 19, 2000, backed by Credit Suisse First Boston.

 On March 28, 2002, Support.com was renamed SupportSoft, Inc. On June 23, 2009, the enterprise technology of SupportSoft was acquired by Consona Corporation, and the company name was changed back to Support.com.
 Support.com acquired Core Networks in 2004; YourTechOnline in 2008; and Sammsoft in 2009.
 In 2011, the company acquired SUPERAntiSpyware.
 In 2012, the company acquired RightHand IT.

 In April 2006, Basu stepped down, and Josh Pickus was named CEO, coming from CA Technologies.
 On April 1, 2014, Pickus resigned from his position as president and CEO.
 In May 2014, Elizabeth Cholawsky, formerly of Citrix Systems, was announced as Support.com's new CEO.
 In October 2016, Richard Bloom was appointed interim president and CEO, with the interim tag later being removed.
 On August 10, 2020, Support.com announced that Lance Rosenzweig would succeed Bloom as president and CEO.

 On September 15, 2021, cryptocurrency mining and power generation company Greenridge Generation Holdings acquired Support.com in a reverse takeover.

-In 2023, SuperAntiSpyware was sold to RealDefense SE.
+In January 2023, SuperAntiSpyware was sold to RealDefense SE.
+In July 2023, Greenidge Generation Holdings sold Support.com to RealDefense LLC.